|Country Number (NK)||1986||THIRD WAVE|

 - Archimedes is mentioned in Planet of the Spiders

-- The legend of Jason and the Golden Fleece are alluded to in Underworld
+- The legend of Jason and the Golden Fleece is alluded to in Underworld; various character names are taken from Greek mythology

 - The Doctor's nickname at school was Theta Sigma (The Armageddon Factor, The Happiness Patrol)

-- Greece and Athens are mentioned by Mena (The Leisure Hive)
+- Ancient Greeks and Athens are mentioned by Mena (The Leisure Hive)

-- Bigon the Athenian and fellow his Athenians are on board Monarch's ship.
+- Bigon and his fellow Athenians are on board Monarch's ship.
 Tegan mentions Corfu (Four to Doomsday)

 - Critas the Greek participates in the race for Enlightenment

-- Poseidon, the Greek god of the sea; the Marine Venus of Rhodes; a kouros statue and art works by a student of Praxiteles are mentioned in Planet of Fire
+- Hephaestus, the Greek god of Fire; Poseidon, the Greek god of the sea; the Marine Venus of Rhodes; a kouros statue and art works by a student of Praxiteles are all mentioned in Planet of Fire

 - Hypatia is one of the Rani's abductees in Time and the Rani